Sagebox/CKwargs/README.md

   DrawBox(int x,int y,int size,const ckw & keywords)
   ```

-  depending on whether you use the Packed-Parameter or Streamed-Object format of CKwargs.
+  depending on whether you use the Packed-Parameter or Object format of CKwargs.

 ## Keywords to the Rescue